AbdullahAlsaied/AbdullahAlsaied/README.md

 # 👋 Hi, I'm Abdullah El-Sayed

 ## 💫 About Me
-Full-Stack Engineer specializing in **React, Next.js, Node.js, and Laravel** with 3+ years of experience building scalable web applications.
+Full-Stack Engineer specializing in **React, Node.js, and Laravel** with 3+ years of experience building scalable web applications.

 Delivered **200+ coding sessions** and mentored **500+ students**, helping them build real-world projects from idea to deployment.

-I focus on clean architecture, scalable backend systems, and simplifying complex technical concepts.

 ---